-Down-hole geophysical measurements, including total gamma ray and individual measurements for U, Th and K, electromagnetic properties, sound velocity, resistivity and data from optical tele viewer, were acquired once the drilling was finished, in April 2018.
-Results of these investigations will be presented in a subsequent report.
+Down-hole geophysical measurements, including total gamma ray and individual measurements for U, Th and K, electromagnetic properties, sound velocity, resistivity, and data from optical tele viewer, were acquired once the drilling was finished, in April 2018.
+Results from this study are presented in an NGU report (Elvebakk & Rønning, 2019).

-Both drill-cores were systematically cleaned, photographed and logged (see Appendix 1).
+Both drill-cores were systematically cleaned, photographed, and logged (see Appendix 1).
 The cores were then split in two at the core storage facility at the Geological Survey of Norway.
 The half drill-core is stored at NGU for reference, whereas the second half was split into two quarter cores.
 One quarter of the core was used for whole-rock geochemistry.